 Newborn skin is delicate -- and so is the baby's immune system.
-Chemicals, fragrances, and dyes in clothing, detergents, and baby products can cause newborn skin irritation, dryness, chafing, and rashes.
+While there are several normal newborn rashes, chemicals, fragrances, and dyes in clothing, detergents, and baby products can cause newborn skin irritation, dryness, chafing, and rashes.
 However, there's much you can do to protect your baby from these skin problems.

 Natural Baby Skin Care